lsortino/lsortino/README.md

 Hi, my name is Logan Sortino!
-This repository holds all of my projects from my college education, which wrapped up in Spring 2021!
+My profile here on github holds many of my larger projects from my college education, which wrapped up in Spring 2021!

 <!---
 lsortino/lsortino is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.